DarkTornado/darktornado.github.io/_posts/2023-04-05-archlinux-multiboot.md

 ## Connect to Internet (with Wi-Fi)

-If you use `wired ethernet`, you don't need to fallow this step.
+If you use `wired ethernet`, you don't need to follow this step.
 You can use `Wi-Fi` via `iwctl`

 ```